-NMFS recommends the use of acoustic thresholds that identify the received level of underwater sound above which exposed marine mammals would be reasonably expected to be behaviorally harassed (equated to Level B harassment) or to incur PTS of some degree (equated to Level A harassment).
+NMFS uses acoustic thresholds that identify the received level of underwater sound above which exposed marine mammals would be reasonably expected to be behaviorally harassed (equated to Level B harassment) or to incur PTS of some degree (equated to Level A harassment).

-Level B Harassment-Though significantly driven by received level. the onset of behavioral disturbance from anthropogenic noise exposure is also informed to varying degrees by other factors related to the source (e.g., frequency, predictability, duty cycle), the environment (e.g., bathymetry), and the receiving animals (hearing, motivation, experience, demography, behavioral context) and can be difficult to predict (Southall et al., 2007, Ellison et al., 2012).
+Level B Harassment-Though significantly driven by received level, the onset of behavioral disturbance from anthropogenic noise exposure is also informed to varying degrees by other factors related to the source (e.g., frequency, predictability, duty cycle), the environment (e.g., bathymetry), and the receiving animals (hearing, motivation, experience, demography, behavioral context) and can be difficult to predict (Southall et al., 2007; Ellison et al., 2012).
 NMFS uses a generalized acoustic threshold based on received level to estimate the onset of behavioral harassment.
-NMFS predicts that marine mammals are likely to be behaviorally harassed (i.e., Level B harassment) when exposed to underwater anthropogenic noise above received levels of 160 dB re 1 μPa (rms) for the impulsive sources (i.e., boomers, sparkers) and nonimpulsive, intermittent sources (e.g.,

-CHIRP SBPs) evaluated here for Garden State's proposed activity.
+NMFS predicts that marine mammals may be behaviorally harassed (i.e., Level B harassment) when exposed to underwater anthropogenic noise above received levels of 160 dB re 1 μPa (rms) for the impulsive sources (i.e., boomers, sparkers) and non-impulsive, intermittent sources (e.g., CHIRP SBPs) evaluated here for Ocean Wind's proposed activity.

+Level A Harassment-NMFS'

-Level A Harassment-NMFS Technical Guidance for Assessing the Effects of Anthropogenic Sound on Marine Mammal Hearing (Version 2.0) (Technical Guidance, 2018) identifies dual criteria to assess auditory injury (Level A harassment) to five different marine mammal groups (based on hearing sensitivity) as a result of exposure to noise from two different types of sources (impulsive or nonimpulsive).
-For more information, see NMFS' 2018 Technical Guidance, which may be accessed at www.fisheries.noaa.gov/national/ marine-mammal-protection/marinemammal-acoustic-technical-guidance.
+Technical Guidance for Assessing the

+Effects of Anthropogenic Sound on

+Marine Mammal Hearing (Version 2.0)

+(Technical Guidance, 2018) identifies

+dual criteria to assess auditory injury

+(Level A harassment) to five different

+marine mammal groups (based on hearing sensitivity) as a result of exposure to noise from two different types of sources (impulsive or nonimpulsive).
+For more information, see NMFS' 2018 Technical Guidance, which may be accessed at www.fisheries.noaa.gov/national/marine-mammal-acoustic-technical-guidance.

-Garden State's proposed activity includes the use of impulsive (i.e., sparkers and boomers) and nonimpulsive (e.g., CHIRP SBP) sources.
+Ocean Wind's proposed activity includes the use of impulsive (i.e., sparkers and boomers) and nonimpulsive (e.g., CHIRP SBP) sources.
 However, as discussed above, NMFS has concluded that Level A harassment is not a reasonably likely outcome for marine mammals exposed to noise through use of the sources proposed for use here, and the potential for Level A harassment is not evaluated further in this document.
-Please see Garden State's application for details of a quantitative exposure analysis exercise, i.e., calculated Level A harassment isopleths and estimated Level A harassment exposures.
-Maximum estimated Level A harassment isopleths were less than 3 m for all sources and hearing groups with the exception of an estimated 37 m zone and 17 m zone calculated for highfrequency cetaceans during use of the GeoPulse 5430 CHIRP SBP and the TB CHIRP III, respectively (see Table 1 for source characteristics).
-Garden State did not request authorization of take by Level A harassment, and no take by Level A harassment is proposed for authorization by NMFS.
+Please see Ocean Wind's application for details of a quantitative exposure analysis exercise, i.e., calculated Level A harassment isopleths and estimated Level A harassment exposures.
+Maximum estimated Level A harassment isopleths were less than 5 m for all sources and hearing groups with the exception of an estimated 18 m and 21 m zone calculated for high-frequency cetaceans during use of the TB Chirp III and GeoPulse 5430 CHIRP SBP, respectively (see Table 1 for source characteristics).
+Ocean Wind did not request authorization of take by Level A harassment, and no take by Level A harassment is proposed for authorization by NMFS.